StardustGogeta/NES-Emulator/README.md

 - cmake
 - gcc / MinGW / MSVC (with C++23 standard)

+**Note - This project uses `<print>`, which will not be available in the GCC standard library until GCC 14.
+Currently, only the latest version of MSVC is supported.**

 In order to build this, create a folder named `build`, navigate to this folder, and run

     cmake .. -G "Unix Makefiles"